 In case of overseas exchange, intercampus exchange and study abroad programs, acceptance by the host university is also required before the loan application assessment.

-The normal process of assessment is about four-six weeks before the overseas program commencement date.
+The normal process of assessment is about four-five weeks before the overseas program commencement date.

 The total funds available by Department of Education for OS-HELP loans are limited each year, so loans may not be available to all students who apply.